scooby359/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 22-26 : to 6th June 2018

+**Today's Progress**: Games on Android

+**Thoughts** In Scotland so no internet!
+(Ha, like it's the whole country 😅) so I've been working offline with an ebook - Learning Java with Games on Android.
+I remember doing some of this last year (?) so some of the exercises are familiar, but they definitely make more sense this time round, and I've done a cool pong game with a manually drawn surfaceview instead of a usual layout, so that's been interesting to see what can be done.

+Today, I'm going to continue on the pong style game I did last night - followed the tutorial through, but the game's quite basic, e.g. bad code layout, no classes, repeated variables, bad behaviour (e.g. bat can fly off the screen) so I want to extend the tutorial now and refactor and improve the code using my own knowledge.

+**Links to Work**

+1. Unable to upload!

+#### Tweets Sent - intermittent, mainly just likes where possible

 ### Day 21: 29th May 2018

 **Today's Progress**: #100DaysOfCode Twitter app - Testing